canro91/canro91.github.io/_posts/2024-09-23-StrugglingToWrite.md

 Instead of trying SEO tricks, go with these rules:

 1. Write to answer a query people might search for in a search engine.
-2. Make your posts easy to read for humans: Don't use big chunks of text and use subheaders.
+2. Make your posts easy to read for humans: Don't use big chunks of text.
+Instead, use subheaders to break those big chunks of text.
 3. Link back to other posts using keywords: Don't use "click here" or "see more."

 You see?
 Another skill to master.
 Go with a social blog.